Career HubResume

 • Adding inaccurate skills: Including proficiencies you don't actually possess, like fluency in a foreign language or expertise in a specific software.

-• Including fake references: While references don't belong on your resume, once requested, providing the hiring manager fake contacts or having friends pose as past employers.
+• Including fake references: Providing the hiring manager fake contacts or having friends pose as past employers, once references are requested.

 Is lying on a resume fraud?